ACCESS-NRI/CMIP7-Hackathon/docs/ARE_setup_guide.md

 <p align="center"><img src="assets_ARE/project.png" alt="drawing" width="60%"/></p>

 - *3.4* **Storage**: This is the list of project data storage locations required to complete the hackathon exercises.
 In ARE, storage locations need to be explicitly defined to access these data from within a JupyterLab instance.
-Please copy and paste the following string listing into the storage input field:
+Please copy and paste the following string in its entirety into the storage input field:
 ```
 scratch/nf33+gdata/nf33+gdata/xp65+gdata/fs38+gdata/oi10+gdata/al33+gdata/rr3+gdata/rt52+gdata/zz93+gdata/ct11
 ```